-Wondering how to make snow cones at home?
+Wondering how to make a snow cone at home?
 We’ve got the best information on how to make snow cones without a machine (and the best snow cone maker for kids, if you want to get one!) along with a delicious snow cone syrup recipe using Kool Aid!
 Make summer a little cooler (and a little more delicious) with our DIY snow cones at home.

 As the weather heats up, we’re excited for all of our summer favorites.
 Water slides and sunshine, days by the pool and long lazy days- and most of all?
 Cool, sweet summer treats.